Qemu ZCU102 hvisor Startup

 Enable QEMU Simulation

-1. Activate the Petalinux environment, i.e., in the Petalinux installation directory, source settings.sh.
+1. Activate the Petalinux environment, i.e., in the Petalinux installation directory source settings.sh.

-2. Enter the xilinx-zcu102-2024.1 folder, use the following command to start hvisor on the QEMU-simulated ZCU102, the file paths need to be modified according to your actual situation.
+2. Enter the xilinx-zcu102-2024.1 folder, use the following command to start hvisor on the QEMU-simulated ZCU102, where the file paths need to be modified according to your actual situation.

 # QEMU parameter passing